sdat2/seager19/docs/MRes.md

 There are also various cyclone genesis indices.
 The biases in the global climate models are non stationary.
-Correcting the bias in global climate models would require some understanding of what the true sentivities of the climate to the forcing.
-Perhaps a combination of physical models and ML emulators can improve this understanding.
+Correcting the bias in global climate models would require some understanding of what the true sensitivities of the climate to the forcing.

-These biases probably arise from errors in the coupled parameterisations, and errors in the parameterisation of convection.
-There are probably many interesting numerical experiments that could be done to investigate this.

 ### Focus 2